mlsdpk/smooth_local_planner/README.md

 ### Optimizer related parameters

 - ~\<name>\/min_turning_radius (double, default: 0.2)
-    Minimum turning radius of a carlike robot (set to zero for a diff-drive robot).
+    Minimum turning radius of a carlike robot (set to zero for a diff-drive robot)

 - ~\<name>\/penalty_alpha (double, default: 25.0)
     The weight of the penalty function for x position